The Wonder

 7. Useful self-exploration is typically self-demystifying.

-8. Empathic-humility lessens the agony losses bring about when it’s seen as the grand humanizer.
+8. Humility lessen the agony losses bring about when it’s seen as the grand humanizer.

 68